ankit1321/ankit_prasad_resume_mobile_application/README.md

 # ankit_prasad_resume_mobile_application
 Compatible with Android and tablets.

-Working on IOS
+Working on IOS is under process.

+## Version 0.1

-## Bugs in apk:
+### Bugs in apk:

-### Inside Experience and Project navigation bar's expansion panels
+#### Inside Experience and Project navigation bar's expansion panels

-    Basically the bug is auto-height expand of tabs when clicked for the first time.
+    Basically the bug is the auto-height expansion of tabs when clicked for the first time.
     This occurs due to auto compatibility of code.
     As this app can be viewed on any screen size.

-# Whole app is made in python
+## Whole app is made in python language